Fried Fish Basket with Tartar Sauce x Seafood Seasoning

 • 1/4 fresh parsley, chopped

-• 1 tbsp capers, chopped
+• 1 Tbsp capers, chopped

-• 1 tbsp dill pickle, chopped
+• 1 Tbsp dill pickle, chopped

 • 2 tsp celery salt

-• 1 tbsp paprika
+• 1 Tbsp paprika

 • 1 tsp black pepper

-• 1 tsp Jacobsen Salt Co.
-Pure Kosher Sea Salt
+• 1 tsp Pure Kosher Sea Salt

 • 1 tsp pickle juice

-• 1 tbsp horseradish
+• 1 Tbsp horseradish

-• 2 tsp worcestershire sauce
+• 2 tsp Worcestershire sauce

 • 2 tsp lemon juice